Are we capable of governing ourselves? A hard look at our financial crisis

 Newfoundland and Labrador is one of many provinces that sought financial support from the federal government since the COVID-19 recession began in March.
 The Bank of Canada has been buying bonds from most provinces.

-This latest financial crisis has raised the question among commentators as to whether Newfoundland and Labrador is capable of governing itself and managing our own finances?
+This latest financial crisis has raised the question among commentators as to whether Newfoundland and Labrador is capable of governing itself and managing our own finances.

-Provinces can accumulate a lot of debt at low interest rates because the people who buy provincial bonds assume that federal government will "rescue" the province or, at the very least, manage a debt crisis in a way that protects the interests of creditors.
+Provinces can accumulate a lot of debt at low interest rates because the people who buy provincial bonds assume the federal government will "rescue" the province or, at the very least, manage a debt crisis in a way that protects the interests of creditors.

 Debt is a tool of neoliberalism